Lozzalingo/DuckBot/README.md

 ## Features

 - **Duck Boy Character**: A fun AI persona based on a quirky, humorous superhero duck.
-- **Retrieval-Augmented Generation (RAG)**: Combines information retrieval from a local SQLite database and AI-generated responses for a more accurate and personalized reply.
+- **Retrieval-Augmented Generation (RAG)**: Combines information retrieval from a local SQLite database and AI-generated responses for a more accurate and personalised reply.
 - **AI-powered Responses**: Using the **Sentence Transformer** model, DuckBot understands the input and provides intelligent answers based on stored data.
 - **Web Interface**: A simple, interactive web page where you can chat with DuckBot.